top of page

 Those who deliver often notice a period of time following delivery during which they experience strong emotions and reactions and may find themselves tearful, weeping, or crying.
 This is generally considered to be a short-lived period called 'baby-blues' and can be expected about 3 days after delivery, not lasting more than a couple of days.
 This brief upset does not generally interfere in functioning, relationships, or self-concept.

-Anyone may develop a perinatal mood disorder, also referred to as antenatal anxiety or postpartum depression, and while there are risk factors which may increase the changes of experiencing this, there are many who suffer who would report no obvious risk factors.
+Anyone may develop a perinatal mood disorder, also referred to as antenatal anxiety or postpartum depression, and while there are risk factors which may increase the chances, there are many who suffer who would report no obvious risk factors.
 Conversely, just because a person identifies multiple risk factors, does not mean they will inevitably suffer in their antenatal or postpartum experience.

 Risk Factors: Risk factors are situations, events, or circumstances which may contributed to an increased likelihood of developing a mental health concern.